onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 There are three choices for the source:

-1. External Systems (e.g., INSTAR).
+1. **External Systems**.
 APPC will automatically obtain parameter values from an external system (typically IP addresses for VNF’s).
 First, obtain a “key file” for your VNF.
 Then use the
    “Upload Key File” button on the Parameter Definition screen.
 APPC